telerik/kendo-react-dropdowns/docs/autocomplete/api.md

 Defines the array of data items (objects, strings, or numbers) which represents the AutoComplete options.

-#### defaultItem `Object|String|Number`

-Defines the text or the value of the default empty item.

-> The type of `defaultItem` should match the type of the items in the `data` array.

 ## Values

-#### index `Number`

-Defines the index of the initially selected item.
-The index is zero-based.

 #### value `String|Number`

 Defines the value of the widget.

-#### textField `String`

-The field of the data item that provides the text content of the list items.
-The widget searches AutoComplete options based on this field.

-> Do not set the `textField` configuration option if the component is bound to primitive-type data.

 #### valueField `String`